csdms/helm-charts/README.md

-# jupyterhub-helm
+# helm-charts

-Helm chart for deploying the CSDMS JupyterHub on Kubernetes
+Helm charts for deploying CSDMS software on Kubernetes.